bhunter338/weather-app/README.md

 # Weather App

-An app to display current and forecasted weather using OpenWeatherAPI and React.js
+An app to display current and forecasted weather for cities worldwide using OpenWeatherAPI and React.js